tradingview/documentation-guidelines/PineBlogPosts/README.md

 ### Screenshots
 - Structure your screenshots carefully so the focus is on what you want to demonstrate.
   Remove all unnecessary content from the screen before taking the screenshot, including any personal informmation.
-- If you show the name of your chart layout in the screenshot, make sure its name if "TV" or "TradingView".
+- If you show the name of your chart layout in the screenshot, make sure its name is "TV" or "TradingView".
-- Because screenshots are automatically scaled to the width of the page, make sure your image's x:y ratio will scale well.
+- **Screenshots should always have an even number of pixels in both dimensions**; they will look sharper when rescaled.
+- Veniamin will usually add a frame around screenshots, so be sure to ping him when you post them.
-  Do not use square screenshots of a dialog box, for example, as they will be too large in the published page.
+  This is particularly important for square screenshots of a dialog box, for example, as they will be too large in the published page.
   Such screenshots must be artifically framed to achieve a correct x:y ratio.
-As Veniamin for help.
-- Screenshots should always have an even number of pixels in both dimensions; they will look sharper when rescaled.
-- Veniamin will usually add a frame around screenshots, so be sure to ping him when you post them.